droonga/droonga.org/reference/message/index.md

 An error response has the `type` same to a regular response, but it has different `statusCode` and `body`.
 General type of the error is indicated by the `statusCode`, and details are reported as the `body`.

-If a command is distributed to multiple databases (partitions/replications) and they return errors, then the response message will have an `error` field.
-All errors from all databases are stored to the field, like:
+If a command is distributed to multiple nodes (partitions/replications) and they return errors, then the response message will have an `error` field.
+All errors from all nodes are stored to the field, like:

     {
       "type"       : "add.result",